Your CV is supposed to be an introduction to a prospective

 - Job title

-- Brief description of your responsibilities and what you achieved in that job
+- Brief description of your responsibilities and what you

 - Dates (start and end date)